St.Julia Parish Announcements: Week of June 30, 2025

 LEARN MORE ABOUT SVdP HERE.

 URGENT Action Needed!
+Protect School Meals

 Catholic Relief Services: Don’t Let Children Go Hungry

-(Photo: Arlis, a fifth grader, enjoys her daily school meal during lunchtime
+(Photo: Arlis, a fifth grader, enjoys her daily school meal during lunchtime at an elementary school in Los Olivos, Yamaranguila, Honduras.)

 Dear Friends of CRS in Boston,